rchain/architecture-docs/contracts/namespaces.rst

 ============================================================
 **A namespace definition is a formulaic description of the minimum conditions required for a process/contract to function in a namespace.** In point of fact, the consistency of a namespace is immediately and exclusively dependent on how that space defines a name, which may vary greatly depending on the intended function of the contracts the namespace definition describes.

 A name satisfies a definition, or it does not; it functions, or it does not.
-The following namespace definition is implemented as an ‘if conditional’ in the interaction which depicts a set of processes sending a set of contracts to set of named addresses that comprise a namespace:
+The following namespace definition is implemented as an ‘if conditional’ in the interaction which depicts a set of processes sending a set of contracts to a set of named addresses that comprise a namespace:

 .. figure:: .. /img/namespace-definitions.png